-Stuart’s project for development during BOP Artists is inspired by a real incident.
+Stuart’s project for development during BOP Artists was inspired by a real incident.
 In March 2013, then-Secretary of State for Work & Pensions, Iain Duncan Smith, visited Edinburgh to give a speech on welfare cuts.
 He was accosted for his policies by disability activists and later (as urban legend has it) smuggled out of the George Hotel in the back of a laundry van to escape further protests.
 What if the van never arrived at its destination?
 The Man in the Laundry Van is a play following IDS on his inevitable journey to the gates of Hades, where he is confronted by a Greek chorus of disabled individuals impacted by his policies, and forced to answer for his crimes.
-The work will explore the moral austerity behind the cuts, and challenge the universal hypocrisy that ‘it’s always someone else’s fault.’
+The work explores the moral austerity behind the cuts, and challenges the universal hypocrisy that ‘it’s always someone else’s fault.’

 Introductory phase – June to August 2017